mrkkrp/markkarpov.com/post/haskell-vs-ocaml.md

     password you cannot mix them up and you'll be forced to pass them in the right order—no mistake is possible.

+    Note that consistent naming with labeled arguments in OCaml makes it very unlikely that you'll mix up two arguments of the same type.
+Yet, it is only true as long as you pass the arguments unchanged and follow a consistent naming scheme.
+There is a difference between *correct because it is easier this way* and *correct because it is the only way it compiles*.

   * *When you have many arguments and you don't want to remember their exact order.* The problem here is that you do not really need to pass many arguments to a function.
 Perhaps 5 or 6 is the maximum.
 If you have more